Vinton still looking for 2nd ward representative

 The decision was made to schedule a special meeting to make the determination of an appointment or special election to fill the seat.

-Rippel reminded the council that if it was decided to hold a special election, the city would need submit a letter on intention to her office.
+Rippel reminded the council that if it was decided to hold a special election, the city would need to submit a letter of intention to her office.